patrikpansky/frontendui/packages/requests/contribution/js_template_components.md

  * and a JSON representation of the `scalar` attribute.
  *
  * @component
- * @param {Object} props - The props for the requestScalarAttribute component.
+ * @param {Object} props - The props for the RequestScalarAttribute component.
  * @param {Object} props.request - The object representing the request entity.
  * @param {*} [props.request.scalar] - The scalar attribute of the request entity to be displayed, if defined.
  *